 The process of getting a cavity filled can be distressing for children, especially if they display fear or anxiety during dental visits and procedures.
 While most dental practices do their best to alleviate any anxiety that a child may experience, there are nevertheless always going to be instances related to a child’s oral hygiene which can trigger these negative emotions.
-One such situation is the losing a composite tooth filling, which can occur due to no fault of the child.
+One such situation is when a composite tooth filling falls out.
+This can happen due to no fault of the child.

-This is a fairly common occurrence –– especially with children who need fillings in their baby teeth.
+In fact, it is a fairly common occurrence especially with children who need fillings in their baby teeth.
 As the adult teeth push down, the baby teeth loosen, become more friable, and sometimes break apart, resulting in the loss of the composite material.

 1. Manage the pain